Gamble with no more than your discretionary income.

 Covering up or lying about the amount of money spent on gambling.

-Purchasing lottery tickets at multiple locations to allay suspicions of sales clerk that you may have a gambling problem.
+Purchasing lottery tickets at multiple locations to allay suspicions of sales clerks that you may have a gambling problem.

-Having a compulsion to purchase tickets regularly; to never miss a drawing of your favorite lottery.
+Having an intense compulsion to purchase tickets regularly: to never, ever, miss a drawing of your favorite lottery.

-Breaking the law in order to get gambling money or recover gambling losses (stealing, fraud, etc.).
+Breaking the law in order to get gambling money or recover gambling losses (stealing, fraud, tax evasion, etc.).

 Asking for financial assistance as a result of gambling.